 Alexander Street content can be found with other learning materials in your Canvas course.
 This includes being linked in modules, assignments, pages, discussions, quizzes, and announcements.
 Whenever you encounter an Alexander Street video, simply click the play button to begin streaming.

-The ISU Library maintains a subscription making the following Alexander Street video content free for ISU faculty and staff to use:
+The ISU Library maintains a subscription making the following Alexander Street video content free for the ISU University community to use.
+It would be best if you were signed in using the Accessing E-Resources guide to access:

 No separate account is needed to use this resource.